devSagar17/snapchat-lens-game/GAME_INSTRUCTIONS.md

    - Navigate to this folder and select it

 3. **Customize the Game**
-   - Modify `game.js` to change game mechanics
+   - Modify `game.js` to change basic game mechanics
+   - Modify `ar_game.js` to change AR features
    - Adjust timing, scoring, or add new features
    - Edit UI elements in the `createUI()` function